tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_code_samples.md

 <img src="{{ "/images/restapicourse/pawcodegen.png" | prepend: site.baseurl }}" alt="Paw code generators" />

-The Postman app has these most of these code generators built in.
+The Postman app has most of these code generators built in.

 {{note}} Although these code generators are probably helpful, they may or may not work for your API.
 Always review code samples with developers.
 In most cases, developers supply the code samples for the documentation, and technical writers briefly comment on the code samples. {{end}}